-After a nice February 2003 that created
+After a nice February 2003 that

-reversed this trend, see page bottom)
+2004 totally reversed this trend, see page bottom)

 February 2003 had a very uncharacteristic SEVEN clear days, temperatures averaging slightly above normal, and wonderful spring bulbs and budding foliage began popping out all over the place! .But on February 28th, that all changed, and March turned miserable with the "Oregon Duck" thing for which Western Oregon is so infamous.
 Sufferers of seasonal affective disorder (SAD) sunk deeper and deeper into despair as Spring 2003 developed.